We do research not for personal gain, or "just because", but to:

 - Give our students opportunities for future success

 "I am interested in large-scale evolutionary changes among mammals, especially between terrestrial and aquatic environments.
-My research focuses on the origins of aquatic mammals such as cetaceans (whales, dolphins, and porpoises) and pinnipeds (seals and sea lions) from their terrestrial ancestors and involves reconstructing the locomotor capabilities of fossil species in the context of modern mammals."
+My research focuses on the origins of aquatic mammals such as cetaceans (whales, dolphins, and porpoises) and pinnipeds (seals and sea lions) from their terrestrial ancestors and involves reconstructing the functional capabilities and behaviors of fossil species in the context of modern mammals."

 "I view my research as an extension of my teaching.
 While an undergraduate, I was fortunate to have the opportunity to get involved with a research project.
 It changed my entire career trajectory and I want to help provide those types of experiences for my students.
 It's both challenging and rewarding to find an interesting and relevant biological question to ask, and then to try to answer it through the process of scientific investigation and hypothesis testing."